Who can be my guarantor?

 Can I take a gap year between undergraduate and postgraduate study?

-A break between undergraduate and postgraduate study is not normally alllowed.
-Each case is individual however, and we advise you to contact the General Manager in the first instance to discuss the possibility.
+A break between undergraduate and postgraduate study is not normally allowed, however each case is individually assessed, and we advise you to contact us in the first instance to discuss the possibility.

 Can I buy my instrument at the end of the loan?